sopaturi/Springboard/Capstone #2: Yelp Ratings/README.md

 # Predicting Restaurant Review Sentiment from Yelp Reviews
 ## Soorya Paturi (sopaturi@gmail.com)
-## Abstract— Yelp reviews are a popular reference for
+## Abstract
-gauging a restaurant’s ability to provide a positive experience.
+—Yelp reviews are a popular reference for gauging a restaurant’s ability to provide a positive experience.
 A Yelp review consists of a text review as well as a star rating that is on a range of 1-5 stars.